 ALSO READTaxman not to ask questions on deposits up to Rs 2.5 lakh: CBDT Be polite, don't threaten people under Operation Clean money: CBDT to I-T Taxman to scrutinise loan deposits under Operation Clean Money Don't fudge numbers: CBDT warns of strict action for changing I-T return 'drastically' CBDT urges people to protect bank accounts from 'unscrupulous elements'

+"The department will issue the notice as well as get reply through the online system.
 Further suitable administrative checks have been created to avoid the misuse of the discretionary power of officer," Sinha said.